There is a rolling programme of 1 period per week on Wednesday for all year groups.

 tutor times, activity week, visits to the library, sports clubs and other curriculum

 Targets: all students are set a target for each subject: see Homework Diaries.

-Assessment procedures are being revised in the light of the new curriculum.
+Assessment procedures continue to be revised in light of the developing curriculum.